-Alright, so I'll release these attachments of the SCM off the mastoid tip - give a little better exposure of the whole mastoid tip here.
-Here is the ear canal.
-And then, I like to make a little relaxing incision right there, which then allows me to have a little better exposure to the mass - to the anterior mastoid here - the epitympanum/attic area.
-Alright, so that's the exposure we need, so now I'll start with the drill.
+I'll release these attachments of the SCM off the mastoid tip – get a little better exposure.
+Of the whole mastoid tip here.
+And there is the ear canal.
+And then, I like to make a little relaxing incision right there, which then allows me to have a little better exposure to the mass - to the anterior mastoid here.
+The epitympanum-attic area.
+All right, so that's the exposure we need.
+So now I'll start with the drill.
 5 cutter.
 Let me have a bipolar first.
-If you don't get all these little bleeders now, they'll bug you the whole case, so.
-It's important to take the time in the beginning to get everything ready so you don't have to stop and go back and fix things.
+If you don't get all these little bleeders now, they'll bug you the whole case, so it's important to take the time in the beginning to get everything ready so you don't have to stop and go back and fix things.